-With a few days left of 2017, many people are starting to think about changes they might like to make in the New Year.
+With a few days left of 2021, many people are starting to think about changes they might like to make in the New Year.
 While weight loss goals and kicking bad habits are always popular, why not take the opportunity to dig a little deeper and make a commitment to something that will really enrich your life?
-From self-love to spending more time with the grandkids, here are five New Year’s resolutions that are worth keeping in 2018.
+From self-care to spending more time with the grandkids, here are five New Year’s resolutions that are worth keeping in 2022.

 Minimise your waste

-Did you know that every year over 200,000 tonnes of food is sent to landfill by New Zealand households?
-Or that the nation goes through a huge 1.6 billion plastic bags per year, which equates to around 348 per person, per year.
-While the average plastic bag is used for just over 10 minutes, each one takes 1000 years to break down.
-With statistics like these, making an effort to minimise your waste in 2018 is a resolution worth keeping.
+Did you know that every year hundreds of thousands of tonnes of food is sent to landfill by New Zealand households?
+And even though we have banned the plastic bag, hundreds of thousands of soft plastic bags are still used for food packaging every year.
+While With a statistics like this, making an effort to minimise your waste in 2022 is a resolution worth keeping.
 Even the smallest changes can make a big difference so don’t adopt an “I can’t make a difference” attitude.
-So when the New Year arrives try to remember your reusable bags, ask for drinks without a straw, learn to love leftovers, relentlessly recycle, start a compost bin and grow your own vegetables.
+So when the New Year arrives try to remember your reusable bags, use reusable bags for your vegetables at the supermarket or green grocer, recycle your soft plastic bags (learn more about this at your local supermarket – pop in and ask them if they provide soft plastic recycling services), learn to love leftovers, relentlessly recycle, start a compost bin and grow your own vegetables.
 There are so many easy ways to minimise your environmental footprint so get creative and become an advocate.

 Spend more time with the grandkids